 If your smile reveals more of your gums than you’d like, it’s considered a gummy smile.
 There are several causes of a gummy smile and multiple treatment options available.

-A gummy smile (GS), which dentists call excessive gingival display, is when too much gum tissue shows above the top teeth when smiling.
-There must be at least 2 millimeters of excess gum tissue showing to be considered GS.
+A gummy smile, which dentists call excessive gingival display, is when more gum tissue than you would like shows above the top teeth when smiling.

 There are four types of gummy smiles, including: